OfficeDev/Word-Add-in-JS-SpecKit/README.md

-# Word Add in JavaScript SpecKit
+# Word Add-in JavaScript SpecKit

 Learn how you can create an add-in that captures and inserts boilerplate text, and how you can implement a simple document validation process.